top of page

 Monitoring and trends.

-Pulse ox and thermometer with extensions so you can monitor these and other Obs from the outside to minimise the need to open the packaging.
+Pulse ox and thermometer with extensions so you can monitor these and other Obs from the outside of the package to minimise the need to open the packaging.
+Keep the warmth in, yet maintaining monitoring.

 External condom type catheter with tubing to a bottle (external v Foley catheter discussion and pros v cons) discussed on our Prolonged Field Care course).